dawit-melka/ICog-Labs/Semantic Search/README.md

 ## Experimental Design:

-The experiment was structured using a dataset comprising 21 questions and corresponding answers from "To Kill a Mockingbird."
+The experiment was structured using a dataset comprising 21 questions and corresponding answers from a book named "To Kill a Mockingbird."
 This dataset underwent careful curation to ensure its suitability for robust model evaluation.
 Fine-tuning adjustments were made to optimize the experimental setup.

 ## Result Evaluation: